University Council Member

 We are a widening participation institution with a strong focus on equity, diversity and inclusion, and being a place where everyone is treated fairly and with respect, feels valued and has a sense of belonging.

-The higher education sector in the UK faces a changing and increasingly challenging landscape and in 2023 we appointed a new Vice Chancellor and Chief Executive Officer, Dame Clare Marchant DBE to lead the University through this time of transformation.
+The higher education sector in the UK faces a changing and increasingly challenging landscape and in 2023 we appointed a new Vice Chancellor and Chief Executive Officer, Dame Clare Marchant DBE, to lead the University through this time of transformation.
 Our refreshed strategy is focused on driving knowledge and careers through excellence in education.
-We enrol over 12,000 students every year on programmes delivered in Gloucestershire and through our partners in the UK and overseas.
+We enrol around 12,000 students every year on programmes delivered in Gloucestershire and through our partners in the UK and overseas.

 The University Council and Committees

-The University Council is the governing body of the University, responsible for setting the general strategic direction of the institution; monitoring institutional performance; and providing strategic oversight of its finances, property and investments.
+The University Council is the governing body of the University, responsible for setting the strategic direction of the institution; monitoring institutional performance; and providing strategic oversight of its finances, property and investments.

 We seek council members from a wide range of backgrounds to ensure that the Council is reflective of the diversity of the University community and to benefit from the heritage and life experiences of individuals from our local communities and the wider region.
 We are committed to improving the gender balance on the Council, and the membership from among Black and Asian people and minority ethnic groups.